GPTx-global/guru/x/oracle/README.md

 ```

 ### Oracle Submit Data
 Query oracle submit data for a request.
+You can provide [request-id], [nonce], and [provider-account] as arguments.
+However, if you only provide [request-id] and [nonce], you can view the list of submitted data corresponding to the [nonce] of the specified [request-id].
 ```bash
 gurud query oracle submit-data [request-id] [nonce] [provider-account]
 ```